mork-optimization/mork/docs/examples/stepbysteptspexample.md

 2. Define the parameters to test.
 3. Adjusting scenario options.

-### Configure an irace experiment.
+### Configure an irace experiment

 To configure an irace experiment it is needed to create a class that extends `IraceAlgorithmGenerator<TSPSolution, TSPInstance>`.
-In a MorK project, just one class, and only one, can extend `IraceAlgorithmGenerator`.
+In a Mork project, just one class, and only one, can extend `IraceAlgorithmGenerator`.

 This class must implement the